 Our current research interests include the role of bone-derived hormones, or osteokines, in local and whole body energy metabolism, and the interactions between bone cells and bone marrow adipocytes in bone microenvironment.
 We are also interested in the effects of type 2 diabetes on bone metabolism and bone metabolic markers.
 One of the markers is osteocalcin, which could provide a possible molecular link between bone and energy metabolism in humans.
 Our long term goal is to understand how changes in energy metabolism affect bone cells, bone-derived hormones, bone turnover and bone microenvironment.
 We use cell culture and cell-based methods and human samples obtained from clinical collaborators.

-Group members: Milja Arponen (PhD student), Niki Jalava (project researcher), Ronja Ojala (PhD student, Turku PET Centre), Nicko Widjaja (reserach assistant), YImeng Chen (undergraduate student), Sana Rais (undergraduate student)
+Group members: Milja Arponen (PhD student), Niki Jalava (PhD student), Ronja Ojala (PhD student, Turku PET Centre), Nicko Widjaja (project researcher), Lucas Guiart (undergraduate student), Jenny Nyman (undergraduate student)